untainsYD/all-in-one-favicon-generator/README.md

 ```

 # Using bash
 You use bash script `generate.sh` to use the program anywhere on your system.
-First of, you have to areat a symbolic link to an executable using the following command
+First of, you have to create a symbolic link to an executable using the following command
 ```bash
 $ ln -s <path to program>/generate.sh ~/.local/bin/webicongen
 # example: ln -s ~/Programs/Favicons_generation/generate.sh ~/.local/bin/webicongen